 - 9am: Stretch and fold (3-4 rotations) every hour until noon.

 - 12pm: Divide the dough out into 12 equal portions.
 Shape the buns as you normally would, cover, and let rise for 3-4 hours (bulk fermentation) or until they have almost doubled and filled in the casserole dish.

 - 4pm: Preheat the oven to 350°F. Brush the buns with whisked egg.
 Mix the paste for your crosses, pipe the crosses onto your sourdough hot cross buns, place in the oven for 35-40 minutes.
-Prepare the cranberry-sugar glaze.
+Prepare the orange-sugar glaze.

 - 5pm: Once cooked, remove the buns from your dish and cool them on a drying rack.
 Brush the hot cross buns with cranberry glaze.
 Enjoy!

 Yield: This recipe will fill a 9×13 casserole dish with twelve hot cross buns.